 Congratulations on receiving a grant from the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).
-COPS Secure Our Schools (SOS) grants provide funding to state, local, and tribal governments to assist with the development of school safety resources.
-This funding will allow recipients the opportunity to establish and enhance a variety of school safety equipment and/or programs to encourage the continuation and enhancement of school safety efforts within their communities.
-The COPS Office is optimistic that this grant program will help place agencies at the forefront of innovative school safety developments.
+The Cops Safe Schools Initiative provides direct funding to state and local agencies to assist in delinquency prevention, community planning and development, school safety resources, and technology development.
+This funding will allow recipients the opportunity to establish and enhance a variety of school and community safety equipment and/or programs to encourage the continuation and advancement of child welfare efforts within their communities.
+The COPS Office is optimistic that this grant program will help place agencies at the forefront of innovative community and school safety developments.

-This COPS Secure Our Schools Grant Owner's Manual will assist your agency with the administrative and financial matters associated with your grant.
-It was developed by the COPS Office to ensure that all COPS Secure Our Schools grantees clearly understand and meet the requirements of their grant.
+This COPS Safe Schools Initiative Grant Owner's Manual will assist your agency with the administrative and financial matters associated with your grant.
+It was developed by the COPS Office to ensure that all COPS Safe Schools Initiative grantees clearly understand and meet the requirements of their grant.
 Please review this manual carefully, because a failure to follow grant requirements can have serious ramifications.
 Please do not hesitate to call the COPS Office Response Center at 800.421.6770 if you need assistance with the implementation of your grant.